-With Baby Boomers beginning to retire and health care reform expanding coverage to millions of previously uninsured citizens, California will need an ample supply of doctors.
-Meeting this burgeoning patient need is a paramount concern for the California Medical Association (CMA).
+With Baby Boomers beginning to retire and health care reform expanding coverage to millions of previously uninsured citizens, California needs to address the statewide physician shortage.
+Expanding the physician workforce so that every patient can access timely, quality and affordable care is a paramount concern for the California Medical Association (CMA).

-CMA has been active on several fronts to address the challenges of physician supply and maldistribution, including:
+CMA has been active on several fronts to address the physician shortage and workforce challenges, including:

 - Supporting efforts to increase the diversity of the physician workforce through CMA's Ethnic Medical Organization Section; and